BlackZork/mqmgateway/README.md

   * **converter** (optional)

     The name of function that should be called to convert register u_int16 value to MQTT UTF-8 value.
-Format of function name is `library name.function name`.
+Format of function name is `plugin name.function name`.
 See converters for details.

   The following examples show how to combine *name*, *register*, *register_type*, and *converter* to output different state values: